noe2019/Telecom-Churn-Analysis-And-Prediction/README.md

 ## Target Audience

-This project is aimed at telecom companies, data analysts, and business strategists looking to understand customer churns.
+This project is aimed at telecom companies, data analysts, and business strategists looking to understand customer churns